Tour start → end dates | Price | Enquire |

 Day 40

-Ngorongoro Crater – Arusha, Meserani Snake Park
+Ngorongoro Crater – Arusha, Tanzania

-In the morning we descend the almost vertical dirt roads for a morning of game driving and stop for lunch at the top of the Crater for one last magnificent view over the Ngorongoro before heading back to our camp at Arusha.
-All of the major mammals can be seen here, except for the giraffe who cannot manage the steep slopes leading downward to the floor of the Crater.
+In the morning, we descend the almost vertical dirt roads for a morning of game driving and stop for lunch at the top of the crater for one last magnificent view over the Ngorongoro before heading back to our camp at Arusha.
+All of the major mammals can be seen here, except for the giraffe who cannot manage the steep slopes leading downward to the floor of the crater.

 Meals included: Breakfast, Lunch, Dinner

-Distance Covered: +/- 250 km
+Distance Covered: ± 150 km

-Approximate Driving Time: Full days including morning game drive
+Approximate Driving Time: Full day including morning game drive

 Day 41